chetachiezikeuzor/Highlightr-Plugin/README.md

 <img src="https://user-images.githubusercontent.com/79069364/142739490-e6824979-c339-449e-88c2-051979b7a6aa.png" style=" box-shadow: 0 2px 8px 0 var(--background-modifier-border); border-radius: 8px; ">

 You can also use the new command added in version [1.0.0]() to open your highlighlighter menu.
 Now, you can open your highlighting menu with a hotkey of your choosing.
-You will be able to add hotkeys to each individual highlighter color from your highlighter menu, as the plugin creates command for each highlighter as well.
+You will be able to add hotkeys to each individual highlighter color from your highlighter menu, as the plugin creates a command for each highlighter as well.

 <img src="https://user-images.githubusercontent.com/79069364/142739122-aed7a0ee-e7d8-4595-90f5-9e809f44ef04.gif" style=" box-shadow: 0 2px 8px 0 var(--background-modifier-border); border-radius: 8px; ">

 <img src="https://user-images.githubusercontent.com/79069364/142739489-8f1e3243-f07a-4b40-a9d7-9c36dd3a784b.png" style=" box-shadow: 0 2px 8px 0 var(--background-modifier-border); border-radius: 8px; ">

-Version [1.1.2]() add the ability to choose between inline CSS and CSS classes.
+Version [1.1.2]() adds the ability to choose between inline CSS and CSS classes.
 This will create a new stylesheet that will how all of your highlight colors.
 Each class is named `hltr-${highlight_title_here}` and are generated from the titles by which you have named your highlights.
 Although inline CSS is highly encouraged, CSS classes will make your highlights much more flexible and easier to customize.

 ## Disclaimer